eskezje/useplatformtick-research/Research.md

 ## 3. Control Flow Analysis

-In `HalpTimerFindIdealClockSource`(link the file here) we can now look at the control flow and see that.
+In `HalpTimerFindIdealClockSource` (link the file here), we can analyze the control flow:

 If either `HalpHvCpuManager` or `HalpHvPresent` are both false, then we jump to LABEL_7, where we then try to find this timer `Timer = (__int64)HalpFindTimer(11, 0x220, 0, 0x50, 0);`, whatever it might be.
 Then as it finds a suitable timer, it then jumps to LABEL_26, assigns `v4 = *(_DWORD *)(Timer + 0xE0);` if then `(v4 & 0x50) != 0` then we `return Timer & -(__int64)((v4 & 0x20) != 0);`, I do not know what the second part is yet (`-(__int64)((v4 & 0x20) != 0)`).